 Draft situation: Have 12th overall pick, own all of their original picks except for their seventh-rounder (traded for Beason).

 Glaring hole to fill: As it stands, the offensive line has question marks at nearly every spot.
 Left tackle Will Beatty hasn't lived up to his big contract yet.
 Boothe is a free agent.
-Both Baas and Snee are possible cap victims.
+Both Baas and Snee are very possible cap victims.
 David Diehl has retired.
 Only Justin Pugh, coming off a solid rookie season, appears to be an iron-clad starter along with Beatty, and the Giants can't feel too good about that.
 The team likely needs help up front from multiple sources, including free agency and the draft, to fortify the front.
 The team has missed on some mid- and late-round picks in recent seasons, thinning the depth, too.

 Best-case offseason scenario: The Giants have a lot of needs, but they can't panic either, so expect a flurry of smaller and mid-level moves to fill them.
 First and foremost, they must repair the offensive line — first via free agency, then through the draft.
 Then there's the matter of finding cornerback and linebacker help, likely in the form of multiple bodies at each position.
 In addition, defensive end is a concern with Tuck a free agent and the disappointing Kiwanuka a possible cap victim.
 After that, they'll need to re-sign Andre Brown (or sign a similar veteran back on the cheap) and likely add another young back through the draft with David Wilson's recent neck surgery clouding his NFL future.
-This will be a busy offseason for the Giants.
+This will be a very busy offseason for the Giants to be sure.

 Previous Blueprints: 32.
 Houston Texans; 31.
 Washington Redskins; 30.
 Jacksonville Jaguars; 29.
 Cleveland Browns; 28.
 Oakland Raiders; 27.
 Atlanta Falcons; 26.
 Tampa Bay Buccaneers; 25.
 Minnesota Vikings; 24.
 Buffalo Bills; 23.
 Detroit Lions; 22.
 Tennessee Titans